 Complete Streets policies are an important piece to ensure our streets are accessible to everyone.
 It’s about changing the way we approach transportation projects on all streets, not just one project.
 Implementation of Complete Streets is flexible and context-sensitive and doesn’t mean all roads have to be changed all at once.
 Changes can be made a little at a time and done along with routine maintenance.
 Complete Streets won’t address all concerns, which will still need attention.

 Complete Streets around the United States

-In total, over 700 regional and local jurisdictions, including 30 states, the Commonwealth of Puerto Rico, and the District of Columbia, 58 Regional Planning Organizations, and 58 counties have adopted policies or have made written commitment to do so.
+As of 2018, more than 900 regional and local jurisdictions, including 30 states, the Commonwealth of Puerto Rico, and the District of Columbia, 58 Regional Planning Organizations, and 58 counties have adopted policies or have made written commitment to do so.

 These policies can take many forms.
 In many cases, full policy implementation requires changes and updates to plans, guides, zoning, and processes so that they are aligned with the high-level direction of the policy.

 The movement is not limited to states or large cities; communities of all sizes find these policies valuable.
 More than one-third of all policies were adopted in suburban communities of fewer than 30,000 residents.
 Small towns, often in rural areas, are well represented: nearly one in five of all Complete Streets policies were adopted in these jurisdictions.

 In the long run, retrofit projects always cost more than getting it right the first time.

 Early multi-modal planning saves money by avoiding costly project delays.
 Without a policy, bicycle, pedestrian, and public transportation accommodations are often debated too late in the design process and are considered a disruption rather than necessary and beneficial project features.
 This creates expensive design revisions, time delays, and erodes public support.
 Furthermore, the failure to accommodate these user groups can trigger an expensive retrofit project at later date.